omkarcloud/google-maps-scraper/README.md

 See the list of all supported countries [here](https://github.com/omkarcloud/google-maps-scraper/blob/master/countries.md)

 ### ❓ Can I Interrupt the Scrape While It's Running?
 Yes, you can.
-The scraper will resume from where it left off if you interrupt the process.
+The scraper is smart like you and will resume from where it left off if you interrupt the process.

 ### ❓ What are popular use cases for entrepreneurs?